 2.7.2 My ConfigsLink to chapter 7

-As this is a brand-new Hub feature, only Security/Defender, Uptime Monitor and Smush Pro are supported at this time for custom configs.
+As this is a brand-new Hub feature, only SmartCrawl, Defender, Smush, Hummingbird, and Uptime support custom configs.
 Documentation for additional services/plugins will become available as they are integrated.

 To access all your preset configurations, go to the Configs screen in your Hub by clicking that menu item on your My Sites overview screen.

 Click the My Configs tab to get started on creating your own custom configs.
 If you have not yet created any, you’ll first see the initial welcome message.

 Once you have created at least one config (see below), you’ll see them listed under the My Configs tab.

 If needed, you can edit the name of a configuration, duplicate it, or delete it, by selecting the appropriate option from the dropdown that appears when clicking on the ellipsis icon.
 Note that you cannot rename or delete the default WPMU DEV configs.

 Clicking the Details option there will pop open a modal to display exactly what has been included in that config.